-The UW System, Effective 01/01/2015, sets forth the criteria for consistent application of compensatory time regarding eligibility, maximum accrual amounts and use/payouts among all UW System institutions.
+The University of Wisconsin System UPS Operational Policy TC 3: Compensation (Section D(2)(c)), sets forth the criteria for consistent application of compensatory time regarding eligibility, maximum accrual amounts and use/payouts among all UW System institutions.

 In general, continuous service is all the time in continuous employment status as computed under s.
 ER 18.02 (2), Wis.
 Adm.
 Code, in the Faculty/Academic Staff/Limited Appointees service or as a permanent employee in the University Staff service.